 Changing gear ratios as a popular upgrade.

-BMW offers many different rear end ratios for different applications.
-Many BMWs for come with different rear end gearing depending on the power output of the engine as well as if the car was a manual or automatic transmission.
+BMW offers many different rear end ratios on the same vehicle for different applications.
+BMWs may differ in rear end gearing depending on the power output of the engine as well as if the car was a manual or automatic transmission.
 By increasing your final drive ratio (i.e.: lower gears on a mountain bike) you are essentially increasing the RPM of your motor in relation to the speed of your car traveling down the road.
 If your car makes peak power at 6k RPM but driving around town you never get past 4k RPM, you can change your rear end gearing to reach this peak power RPM while still being within a desired speed range.